 “Cross-border data flow has become increasingly important to trade and to companies in the way they operate every day.” said U.S. Deputy Secretary of Commerce Bruce Andrews.
 Zimmerman adds, “the more difficult it is for data to travel across the Chinese border, the more difficult it will be for companies inside those borders to innovate, and China risks becoming isolated technologically from the rest of the world.”

-In other words, the new cybersecurity law will make it a challenge for businesses to enter China, which will limit global trade and restrict new innovative businesses from emerging in China.
+In other words, the new cybersecurity law will make it a challenge for businesses to enter China.
+That, in turn, will limit global trade and restrict new innovative businesses from emerging in China.

 The laws may also pose a threat to the companies themselves if they decide to pull out of China.
 What happens to the information that has been held inside the company?
 Will the cybersecurity laws force companies that leave China to also leave their gathered information left inside of China?